-- (1) The chief executive or a local government may install official traffic signs indicating how parking is regulated. - (2) An official traffic sign may apply to parking- - (a) at or near the place where the sign is installed, for example, a particular parking space, road or off-street regulated parking area; or - (b) for a sign installed by a local government-throughout an area consisting of the whole or part of the local government's area (a "traffic area"). - (3) A local government may install an official traffic sign applying to parking throughout a traffic area only if- - (a) the boundaries of the traffic area have been defined under a local law; and - (b) the sign is installed on the road at every road entry to the traffic area. - (4) An official traffic sign applying to parking throughout a traffic area- - (a) may only indicate the following matters about how parking is regulated throughout the traffic area- - (i) the times when a person may only park for a maximum specified time; - (ii) the times when a person may only park by paid parking at a place where the local government has provided for paid parking; and - (iii) the types of vehicle a person may park; and - (b) for parking for which another official traffic sign is installed within the traffic area-applies subject to the other official traffic sign.
+(1) The chief executive or a local government may install official traffic signs indicating how parking is regulated.

+(2) An official traffic sign may apply to parking-

+- (a) at or near the place where the sign is installed, for example, a particular parking space, road or off-street regulated parking area; or - (b) for a sign installed by a local government-throughout an area consisting of the whole or part of the local government's area (a "traffic area").

+(3) A local government may install an official traffic sign applying to parking throughout a traffic area only if-

+- (a) the boundaries of the traffic area have been defined under a local law; and - (b) the sign is installed on the road at every road entry to the traffic area.

+(4) An official traffic sign applying to parking throughout a traffic area-

+- (i) the times when a person may only park for a maximum specified time; - (ii) the times when a person may only park by paid parking at a place where the local government has provided for paid parking; and - (iii) the types of vehicle a person may park; and - (b) for parking for which another official traffic sign is installed within the traffic area-applies subject to the other official traffic sign.